evanmascitti/soiltestr/README.md

 ```

 This package contains concise functions to analyze laboratory soil test
 data.
-I wrote this package for my own use but other soil scientists may
+I wrote this code for my own use but other soil scientists may
 find it of value.
 The code encompasses several commonly performed tests
 (including particle size analysis, Proctor maximum density, and
 Atterberg limits) and specialized analyses that were developed